almereyda/awesome-starred/README.md

 - [vuestorefront/storefront-ui](https://github.com/vuestorefront/storefront-ui) - Customization-first, performance-oriented and elegant UI framework for eCommerce (and not only) based on Vue.js and Google Retail UX Playbook.
 Made with 💚 by Vue Storefront team and contributors.
 - [Tanami/maja](https://github.com/Tanami/maja) - simple vue.js note-taking and collocational mind-mapping tool
 - [plastic-io/graph-editor](https://github.com/plastic-io/graph-editor) - Visual IDE for plastic-io
+- [ExodiusStudios/vindigo](https://github.com/ExodiusStudios/vindigo) - 📝 A brand new kanban inspired planning tool for all your projects. 💻 🚧 UNFINISHED 🚧
 - [Physiix/topsi-project-manager](https://github.com/Physiix/topsi-project-manager) - A Desktop Kanban board app.
 - [aktionskarten/frontend](https://github.com/aktionskarten/frontend) - Vues.js frontend
 - [statping/statping](https://github.com/statping/statping) - Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
 Run on any type of environment.